redjack/rflow/README.md

   be sent.
-For example, if the component is reading from a file, this is where the file will be opened, the contents read into a message, and the message sent out the output port. `run!` is called within the Eventmachine reactor.
+For example, if the component is reading from a file, this is where the file will be opened, the contents read into a message, and the message sent out the output port. `run!` is called within the EventMachine reactor.

 * `process_message` is an evented callback that is called whenever the component receives a message on one of its input ports.
-  `process_message` is called withing the Eventmachine reactor
+  `process_message` is called within the EventMachine reactor

 * `shutdown!` is called when the flow is being terminated, and is meant to allow the components to do penultimate processing and send